noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 | Gasoline | $2C_8H_{18}(l) + 25O_2(g) → 16CO_2(g) + 18H_2O(g)$ | $-2735 kJ/mol$ |

 While they both resemble hydrocarbons, the amount of $CO_2$ produced when optimal combustion occurs varies significantly.
-Additionally, significantly less oxygen is required for the complete combustion of ethanol, making it less likely for other by-products to form as a result of incomplete combustion. gaso
+Additionally, significantly less oxygen is required for the complete combustion of ethanol, making it less likely for other by-products to form as a result of incomplete combustion.
-The differences in molecules also result in differnent ammount of energy, and therefore a different change in enthalpy when burned.
+The differences in molecules also result in different amounts of energy, and therefore a different change in enthalpy when burned.

 Gasoline
 (https://www.chem.fsu.edu/chemlab/chm1020c/Lecture%207/01.php)